Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Distributional Limits

 \begin{enumerate} \item[a)] Let $\rho_{n,m} = (nm/(n+m))^{1/2}$.
 If $\br=\bs$ and $\min(n,m) \to \infty$ such that $m/(n+m) \to \alpha \in [0,1]$ we have

 \item[b)] For $\br \neq \bs$ and $n,m \to \infty$ such that $\min(n,m) \to \infty$ and $m/(n+m) \to \alpha\in [0,1]$ we have

 \end{enumerate} \end{theorem}

-Note, that we obtain different scaling rates under equality of measures $\br = \bs$ (null-hypothesis) and the case $\br\neq \bs$ (alternative), which has important statistical consequences.
-For $\br\neq \bs$ we are in the regime of the standard C.L.T. $\sqrt{n}$, but for $\br = \bs$ we get the rate $n^\frac{1}{2p}$, which is strictly slower for $p > 1$.
-According to \cite{Bobkov2014} Thm.
-7.11 in the one dimensional case this rate is optimal since the support of a probability measure on a countable metric space is not connected.

-\begin{rem} In the case of dependent data the results from Thm. \ref{thm:distrlimit_one} and \ref{thm:distrlimit_two} can also be applied, if one shows the weak convergence of the empirical process w.r.t. the $\normfp{\cdot}$-norm.
+\begin{rem} In the case of dependent data analogous results to Thm. \ref{thm:distrlimit_one} and \ref{thm:distrlimit_two} will hold, as soon as the weak convergence of the empirical process w.r.t. the $\normfp{\cdot}$-norm is valid.
 All other steps of the proof remain unchanged. \end{rem}

 The rest of this subsection is devoted to the proofs of Theorem \ref{thm:distrlimit_one} and Theorem \ref{thm:distrlimit_two}.

 \begin{proof}[Proof of Thm. \ref{thm:distrlimit_one} and Thm. \ref{thm:distrlimit_two}] To prove these two theorems we use the delta method \ref{thm:deltamethod}.
 Therefore, we need to verify (1.) directional Hadamard differentiability of $W_p(\cdot,\cdot)$ and (2.) weak convergence of $\sqrt{n}(\brh_n - \br)$.
 We mention that the delta method required here is not standard as the directional Hadamard derivative is not linear (see \cite{romisch_delta_2004}, \cite{shapiro_asymptotic_1991} or \cite{dumbgen_nondifferentiable_1993}). \begin{enumerate}